RadeonOpenCompute/ROCm_Documentation/Remote_Device_Programming/Remote-Device-Programming.rst

 | hsa_amd_ipc_open_memory_handle(hsa_amd_ipc_memory_handle_t ipc_handle, void **ptr);
 | where:
 |     IN:   ipc_handle - IPC Handle
-|     OUT:  ptr        - Address which could be used in the given process for access to the memory
+|     OUT:  ptr- Address which could be used in the given process for access to the memory
+|
 | Client should call hsa_amd_memory_pool_free() when access to this resource is not needed any more.

 **Signal sharing API**

 | Allows sharing of HSA signals  between different processes.
+|
 | hsa_amd_ipc_get_signal_handle
 | The purpose of this API is to get / export an IPC handle for an existing signal.